brisket/brisket/docs/brisket.layout.md

 });
 ```

 In this example, when you go to any route in SpecialRouter, the layout will become special.
-When you navigate to a route that is outside of SpecialRouter, you want the layout to be normal.
-You also don't want to implement an `onRender` for every Router. `backToNormal` will execute before every route so that the layout is normal before doing an Router-specific work.
+When you navigate to a route that is outside of SpecialRouter, the layout should be normal. `backToNormal` executes before every route so that the layout is normal before doing any route-specific work.

-Using `backToNormal` plus `onRender`, you can do things like highlight the current menu item, update the logo between Routers, etc.